Fair-Exchange/Safecoin/docs/src/terminology.md

   - programming models
 ---

-The following terms are used throughout the Solana documentation and development ecosystem.
+The following terms are used throughout the Safecoin documentation and development ecosystem.

 ## account

-A record in the Solana ledger that either holds data or is an executable program.
+A record in the Safecoin ledger that either holds data or is an executable program.

-Like an account at a traditional bank, a Solana account may hold funds called [lamports](#lamport).
+Like an account at a traditional bank, a Safecoin account may hold funds called [lamports](#lamport).
 Like a file in Linux, it is addressable by a key, often referred to as a [public key](#public-key-pubkey) or pubkey.

 The key may be one of: